DevOluwapelumi/ANGULAR-FIRST-CLASS/README.md

 Angular is a popular open-source JavaScript framework for building web applications.
 It's maintained by Google and a community of developers.
 Here are some key things to know about Angular:

+TypeScript: Angular is built using TypeScript, a superset of JavaScript that adds static typing to the language.
+This helps catch errors during development and improves code maintainability.

+Component-Based Architecture: Angular applications are built using a component-based architecture.
+Components are the building blocks of the application and can be thought of as self-contained units that encapsulate HTML templates, styles, and logic.

+Two-Way Data Binding: Angular supports two-way data binding, which means changes to the application state are automatically reflected in the user interface, and vice versa.

+Dependency Injection: Angular uses a powerful dependency injection system to manage dependencies and make it easy to test components in isolation.

+Directives: Angular provides a range of directives that allow you to extend HTML with custom behavior.
+Common directives include ngIf, ngFor, and ngModel.